imp1sh/ansible_managemynetwork/README.md

 You can define variables in Ansible on a host or on a group basis.
 The variable type corresponds to the UCI datatype.
 If it is a list in UCI, it is a list in Ansible.
 Depending on what level you choose the variable names may differ, depending if you choose to define on host or group basis.

-There need to a group named *allhosts*.
-Within its scope you defined several variables.

 Example for defining a rule for one specific host:

 ```
 openwrt_firewall_ruleshost:
   "icmp wan to dmz":